kathrinmzl/WanderWallet/README.md

 Visual Studio Code - For local development

-Python libraries - colorama, datetime, gspread, google-auth

 Google Cloud API - For access to Google services used by the app

-- Google Sheets API: Handles all reading and writing of trip data and expenses to a connected Google Sheets document.
+- Google Sheets API - Handles all reading and writing of trip data and expenses to a connected Google Sheets document.
 This serves as the main database for the application

-- Google Drive API: Manages access permissions and enables the application to locate and update the correct worksheet
+- Google Drive API - Manages access permissions and enables the application to locate and update the correct worksheet

+Python libraries:
+- colorama - To style the output displayed in the console
+- datetime - To handle the "date" user inputs
+- gspread - Access and update data in the Google Sheets spreadsheet
+- google-auth - Set up the authentication needed to access the Google Cloud project

 - - -